datagrok-ai/public/help/domains/bio/bioinformatics.md

 ## Datagrok, the Swiss Army knife for data, has blades for bioinformatics

-Datagrok is a platform of choice for analyzing data in a few big pharma companies and in several smaller biotech companies.
-Datagrok provides extensive support for bioinformatics capabilities, particularly in analyzing the relationship between macromolecules sequence and activity (**SAR analysis**).
+Datagrok provides a full-scale bioinformatics data interpretation in a wide range of applications, particularly in analyzing the relationship between macromolecules sequence and activity (**SAR analysis**).